spacebanana420/tanuki/doc/platforms.md

 * NetBSD

 I don't guarantee support or test Tanuki on these systems, but I believe they might work without hassle, as they support Java, FFmpeg and WINE.

+Note that Tanuki's video recorder does not support MacOS, and only supports FreeBSD and NetBSD if your system is running x11 and Pulseaudio.

 <p align="center">
 <img src="../images/futo.png" height="220"/>